 The University of Chicago Child Neurosuite is a dedicated space to conduct developmental social neuroscience research with babies and young children.
 The neurosuite is equipped with two high-density EEG (Brain Products, Germany), two eye-tracking systems, physiological recordings of the autonomic nervous system, and video cameras to monitor children's behavior.

 We are examining, using a multi-level approach (from genes to behavior), the development of social evaluations, moral judgment, and prosocial behavior in infants and children.
-We combine EEG, emotional reactivity, and genetics with behavioral tasks that assess various basic elements of morality including sensitivity to fairness, justice, social reasoning, empathy and sharing.
+We combine EEG, emotional reactivity, and genetics with behavioral tasks that assess various basic elements of morality including sensitivity to fairness, distributive justice, social reasoning, empathy and generosity.

-We are also studying, cross-culturally, the development of moral judgment and prosocial behavior in children aged 3 to 12 in Canada, China, Colombia, Jordan, Kyrgyzstan, South Africa, Turkey and the USA.
+We are also studying, cross-culturally, the development of moral judgment and prosocial behavior in children aged 3 to 12 in Canada, Chile, China, Colombia, Jordan, Kyrgyzstan, South Africa, Taiwan, Turkey and the USA.

 "Research on the development of morality is arguably one